pachecodt/MyChocolatey/README.md

 # MyChocolatey

->Simple Script for Install/Update Application of your(my) choice.
+>Simple Script for Install/Update Application of your choice.

 ## See Also
 [Chocolatey](https://community.chocolatey.org/)